duhgrando/deep-reinforcement-learning/p1_navigation/README.md

     (_For Windows users_) The ML-Agents toolkit supports Windows 10.
 While it might be possible to run the ML-Agents toolkit using other versions of Windows, it has not been tested on other versions.
 Furthermore, the ML-Agents toolkit has not been tested on a Windows VM such as Bootcamp or Parallels.

+2. Install pytorch on anaconda:

+    (_on Anaconda_) Run the code bellow:
+    ```
+    conda install pytorch=0.4.0 -c pytorch
+    cd deep-reinforcement-learning/python
+    pip install .
+    ```

-2. Download the environment from one of the links below.
+3. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)